Tag Archive for: content marketing

 How does a B2B content marketing strategy differ from a B2C strategy?

 While B2B and B2C content marketing strategies aim to create and distribute valuable content, their target audiences and goals differ.
-B2B strategies provide in-depth, informative content for business decision-makers, while B2C strategies aim to entertain and engage individual consumers.
+B2B PR strategies provide in-depth, informative content for business decision-makers, while B2C strategies aim to entertain and engage individual consumers.

 What is a B2B content marketing plan?